The Squat

 • Boost mobility, balance, strength and posture

-Performing the perfect squat isn’t difficult once you know how and here are some pointers
+Performing a squat isn’t difficult once you know how….

 2. Spine in a neutral position.
 Avoid arching or rounding of the back.
 Head should be aligned with the spine.
 You don't need to look up or down; instead, maintain a neutral gaze slightly forward and downward.